tibaum/datasciencecoursera/GettingAndCleaningDataCourseProject/CodeBook.md

 * __activity__ The activities for which measurements are recorded.
 This variable is of class character and its values are _laying_, _sitting_, _standing_, _walking_, _walkingdownstairs_ and _walkingupstairs_.
 * __subject__ An identifier for each of the 30 participants.
 This variable is of class integer with values between 1 and 30.
 * __measurement__ A variable class character.
 Its values are a subset of the values in the raw data described in `README.txt` and `features_info.txt` for the raw data.
 Since the naming of the measurements has been expanded by the script `run_analysis.R` you can read directly if a value ist time or frequency measurement, data from the gyroscope or accelerator and so on.
-* __average__ A numeric variable describing for each activity and subject the mean value of each measurement.
+* __average__ A numeric variable describing for each activity and each subject the mean value of each measurement.